VukGlisovic/gcp/dataproc/examples/letter_statistics/readme.md

 This example illustrates how to get started with a simple dataproc cluster, a simple pyspark script and a simple dataset.

+You can execute the notebook under `notebooks/dataproc/01-letter-statistics-calculation.ipynb`.
+Or you can follow this readme.

 First of all make sure the data is in place, therefore, run the `data_generator.py` with the appropriate parameters set.
 This will create a dataset and upload it to a cloud storage bucket.
 If you want to have this data locally, simply copy it